bcgov/cas-ciip-portal/docs/test-helper.md

 **create_dependencies (boolean)**: If set to true, creates the necessary parent organisation(s) and facilities.

 #### Example Usage

-`select test_helper.create_applications(4, True, True)`
+- `select test_helper.create_applications(4, True, True)`
-- This will create 4 applications for 4 facilities under 1 organisation.
+  will create 4 applications for 4 facilities under 1 organisation.
-`select test_helper.create_applications(4, False, True)`
+- `select test_helper.create_applications(4, False, True)`
-- This will create 4 applications for 4 facilities under 4 organisations.
+  will create 4 applications for 4 facilities under 4 organisations.
-`select test_helper.create_applications(4, True, False)`
+- `select test_helper.create_applications(4, True, False)`
-- This will require that 1 organisation and 4 facilities have already been created.
+  will require that 1 organisation and 4 facilities have already been created.
-`select test_helper.create_applications(4, False, False)`
+- `select test_helper.create_applications(4, False, False)`
-- This will require that 4 organisations and 4 facilities have already been created.
+  will require that 4 organisations and 4 facilities have already been created.

 ### CREATE_PRODUCT